 In addition to the sort of automation technology that is specifically related to translation, there is also a lot of routine and mundane work that the average translator does which can be left to automation.
-This includes things like receiving emails, communicating with clients and ensuring documents for translation are received online.
+This includes things like receiving emails, communicating with clients, and ensuring documents for translation are received online.

-So in response to the original question whether translation automation is a smart choice the answer is that wherever the technology helps to improve the translator’s work output, improve consistency and reduce the workload it is definitely a smart choice.
+So in response to the original question of whether translation automation is a smart choice the answer is that wherever the technology helps to improve the translator’s work output, improve consistency and reduce the workload it is definitely a smart choice.